 - Maintain the rage – the ulterior motive for running a hackathon is creating an environment for finding new ideas worth implementing.
 As such, keeping good ideas progressing is super important.
 You lose credibility if the projects start and end with the hackathon.
 You MUST give projects an opportunity to persist, pivot or perish.
 Set time aside to review each project’s potential; give team members clear feedback on your thoughts.

 - Get something into production – try to get at least one project up and running within a reasonable timeframe.
 This inspires future hackers that their idea may just see the light of day.

 That’s a high level look at how we run our hackathon events.
-If you think we’ve anything that’s helped you, add it in the comments below.
+If you think we’ve missed anything that’s helped you, add it in the comments below.
 And if you have any questions, hit us up and we’ll do our best to help you run a successful hackathon of your own.